Onisoya/Onisoya/README.md

 - 👋 Hi, I’m Alfred Onisoya V. the Cybersecurity Professional for startup businesses who prioritize customer data security and privacy.
 I offer hardened cybersecurity solutions that are cost friendly to startup organizations.
+I also deliver staff training and private cybersecurity trainings that are 100% practical.
 - 👀 I’m a Cybersecurity Professional and a Programmer
 - 🌱 I’m constantly reading, researching, learning and providing solutions to new and existing challenges.
 - 💞️ I’m looking to collaborate on Open source projects